7 Signs You’re Headed for a Nervous Breakdown

 You can’t concentrate

 In the short term, stress can boost your brainpower by releasing hormones that enhance memory storage and improve concentration.
 But in the long term, chronic stress makes it difficult to block out external distractions, which affects your ability to focus on work projects (bad) or your surroundings while driving (really, really bad), Dr. Merrill says.
 In extreme cases, excessive amounts of the stress hormone cortisol can lead to memory loss, according to a study published in the American Journal of Psychiatry.
-Here are some more signs you’re more stressed than you realize.
+Stress can be a symptom of a nervous breakdown.
+It might be a good idea to take a mental health day soon.

 You can’t stop eating